Toola: Demographics

 The area of the village is approximately 200 square kilometers.
 The village has a Primary School for Girls and Boys separately organized by the Government of the Punjab.
+Despite having over 2,000 eligible voters, the roads in this village remain in terrible condition and have not been repaired for the past 15 years.
+This is primarily due to the negligence of the local MNAs and MPAs, as well as the lack of demand and advocacy from the residents.

 Health Unit

 The village Toola has the one basic Health unit run and organized by the Government of Punjab, Pakistan.

 Education

 Village Toola has two elementary schools for boys and girls separately, Government Elementary School for Boys(I to VIII grade) and Government Elementary School for Girls(I to VIII grade) organized by the Government of the Punjab.